FK Žalgiris: Supporters

 The official club of Žalgiris' fans is named Pietų IV.
-The members of Pietų IV support the team during every game in Lithuania and in Europe and never leave the team alone.
-This community is united by their love and loyalty to Žalgiris.
-Pietų IV is the leader of organised supporting in Baltic states.
+The members of Pietų IV support the team during games in Lithuania and Europe.

 The establishment date of Pietų IV is considered October 1985.
 Since that time fans have been supporting the team while singing, waving flags and creating impressive choreography.
 Fans helped Žalgiris to survive the financial crisis.
-During hard periods they organized various events and collected enough money to remain.
+During difficult periods, they organized various events and collected enough money to remain.
 Pietų IV and the managers of the club together are the founders of Žalgiris Vilnius.

 Žalgiris supporters maintain friendly relations with fans of Atlantas.
 Internationally, there are close historical ties with supporters of Dynamo Kyiv, Karpaty Lviv and Dinamo Tbilisi.

 Kit

 From the establishment of the club, Žalgiris colours were blue, red or sometimes orange.
 In the 1980s green and white kits were introduced, establishing green/white tradition.
 From then on, the kit is usually a green and white striped jersey and green/white variation of shorts and socks.
 In the past there have also been checkered green-white jersey designs.
 Away kits are usually plain white or green.